Player-Compatible Learning and Player-Compatible Equilibrium: Index Compatibility and Player Compatibility in Factorable Games

-Consider a rational agent who maximizes discounted expected utility.
-In addition to the survival chance $0\le\gamma<1$ between periods, the agent further discount future payoff according to her patience $0\le\delta<1,$ so her overall effective discount factor is $0\le\delta\gamma<1$.
+In addition to the survival chance $0\le\gamma<1$ between periods, the agent further discounts future payoffs according to their patience $0\le\delta<1,$ so their overall effective discount factor is $0\le\delta\gamma<1$.
+All agents have the same patience level.